-cultivation of oil palm (eleasis guineensis)
+cultivation of oil palm with detailed FAQ and answers (eleasis guineensis)

 cultivation of OIL PALM (Elaeis guineensis.
 The oil palm tree belongs to the plant family called palmea or palm family.
 On a commercial basis, both the oil and the kernel are important.
 The oil is obtained from the mesocarp and the kernel from the endocarp.
 The fruit is called a drupe.
 Oil palm is an oil crop.